AJMLAIRD/Assignment-1.0---FinTech-Case-Study-18-11-2021---Monash-University-FinTech-Bootcamp-2021---Aidan-J.M/README.md

 The technology required for staking is not dependent on the exchange, but on how the token or coin is programmed, so it would not be a difficult process to employ staking within the exchange.

 Another service that CoinSpot should provide are high-interest crypto accounts.
 Although it is a relatively recent concept, it is nontheless highy lucrative for long-term holders.
-Companies such as BlockFi, Coinspot.com and WireX offer interest accounts for currencies such as Bitcoin, Litecoin, Ethereum as well as stable coins such as DAI.
-As more Australians start to learn and add cryptocurrencies to their portfolios, the concept of earning passive income through interest will entice and draw new customers.
+Companies such as BlockFi, Coinspot.com and WireX offer compound interest accounts for currencies such as Bitcoin, Litecoin, Ethereum as well as stable coins such as DAI.
+As more Australians start to learn and add cryptocurrencies to their portfolios, the concept of earning passive income through compound interest will entice and draw new customers.